Edna Walling’s living legacy

 Arguably, Walling’s most famous garden design is The Grove at Mawarra Manor in Victoria’s Dandenong Ranges.
 Stonework is predominant, with moss coated pathways leading through low hanging foliage to discreet locations.
 It was here artist Christopher Koller used photography and film to document the changes winter brought to the garden in his work Winter Walling, Octagonal Pool, 2006.
 Capturing the garden from the centre of Walling’s striking pool, Koller offers a unique perspective of her sweeping stone staircase and scattered plantings of European Beech Trees.

 With renewed interest in Walling’s work leading to the recent restoration of The Grove garden at Mawarra Manor and a new generation of gardeners and artists continuing to be inspired by her work, Walling’s legacy endures.
 Citing the exhibition and the scope of Walling’s practice, Cox concludes, “An exhibition like this is an important opportunity to revisit Walling’s work and rediscover how much influence she has had on the landscape of Melbourne and beyond.
 There are so many places that she helped to develop and it is really important to keep that knowledge alive.”

-The Creative Legacy of Edna Walling is currently showing in Melbourne at ArtSpace at Realm, 179 Maroondah Highway, Ringwood from 19 September 12 to November.
+The Creative Legacy of Edna Walling was showing in Melbourne at ArtSpace at Realm, 179 Maroondah Highway, Ringwood from 19 September to 12 November 2017.
 Sam Cox will be a speaker at the Australian Landscape Conference 2018.

 Briony Downes is an arts writer and this feature story is published in partnership with Art Guide Australia.